Skip to main content

 Improving animal welfare

-Ever since he was first elected as MP for The Wrekin in 2005, animal welfare has been high on Mark's agenda.
+Ever since he was first elected in 2005, animal welfare has been high on Mark's agenda.

 Mark has introduced several animal welfare Bills and motions aimed at strengthening our animal welfare laws, including...